dheerajbalmuri/SPFx/README.md

 # SPFx
-Created for Sample projects i will be creating SPFx
+Created for Sample projects that i will be creating using SPFx